'Stateless' opens App Theatre’s Boone Docs series, explores racism and anti-blackness in the Dominican Republic

 BOONE — Through the grassroots campaign of electoral hopeful Rosa Iris, director Michèle Stephenson’s new documentary, “Stateless” reveals the depths of racial hatred and institutionalized oppression that divide Haiti and the Dominican Republic.

 The documentary film shines a light on the crisis in the Dominican Republic where those of Haitian descent have been stripped of citizenship and the grassroots campaign of electoral hopeful Rosa Iris.
 The App Theatre is hosting an exclusive online screening followed by a conversation with Director/Producer Michèle Stephenson, who will discuss the film and the filmmaking process.
-The first event on the expanded series of documentary films presented by the Appalachian Theatre of the High Country features a free online screening of “Stateless” at 3 p.m. on Sunday, Sept.
-12.
+The first event on the an expanded series of documentary films presented by the Appalachian Theatre of the High Country features a free online screening of “Stateless” at 3 p.m. on Sunday, September 12, 2021.

 (0) comments